cs130-w22/Group-B1/backend/README.md

 npm install
 ```

+You will also need to install MongoDB.
+Please refer to the documentation here: https://docs.mongodb.com/manual/administration/install-community/.

 You will need to include the following environment variables in your `.env` file (with the values replaced as needed):

 ```